How Much Does Canva Cost? Full Pricing Breakdown

 The Teams Price Hike Controversy

-In late 2024, Canva significantly increased Teams pricing for many existing customers.
+In recent years, Canva significantly increased Teams pricing for many existing customers.
 Some teams saw their annual costs jump from around $120/year to $500/year for a 3-person team-a 300%+ increase.

 Canva attributed this to new AI features like Magic Design and Magic Media.
 The increase was controversial because many teams didn't necessarily need or want the AI features that justified the higher price.